pengbits/ap-challenge/questions/README.md

 # README
-These are the code questions that Maria forwarded to me.
+These are the solutions for the two algorithm questions.
 They assume a node environment for running on the command-line.

 ## Diagonal Matrix Sum
 Medium Difficulty: (Do it in a single loop)